 Source: "Davar", 07/12/1928

-As far as I could understand from a Japanese website (which unfortunately no longer exists) using automatic translation: The film was to premiere much earlier, but then UFA closed its Japanese branch.
-The film was eventually released in Japan by Paramount.
-According to a website, which I read but not located again, the film was presented with traditional Japanese music.
+As far as I could understand from a Japanese website using automatic translation: The film was to premiere much earlier, but company holding the copyright went bankrupt.
+UFA then opened its own Japanese branch, and eventually sold the rights to the TOWA-Company, who released the film.
 I could not find if a Benshi was used.

-“Metropolis” must have been popular in Japan, which would explain why the 1934 film “Gold” (with Hans Albers and Brigitte Helm) was named in Japan “Cosmopolis”
+“Metropolis”, or at least Brigitte Helm, must have been popular in Japan, which would explain why the 1934 film “Gold” (with Helm) was named in Japan “Cosmopolis”